Search

 In December 2005, Jennifer, along with her husband, Chef Jay Nutt, opened Nuttshell Next Door Café, where there is a friendly, neighbourhood atmosphere serving fresh breakfast and lunch fare and baked goods – all made from scratch – and specialty coffees and teas.
 It is home to the best verandah in town and a wonderful garden.

-Jennifer keeps active professionally as a member of Ontario Home Economists in Business and is on the Communications Committee for the Ontario Home Economics Association.
+Jennifer keeps active professionally as a member of Ontario Home Economists in Business.
 Jennifer was the recipient of the 2008 OHEA President’s Distinguished Service Award.
 In her spare time, Jennifer gets involved in fundraisers for The James Fund for Neuroblastoma Research www.jamesfund.ca and other community events.

 Jennifer keeps fit with yoga, walking and lifting bags and bags of groceries.
 She is a passionate knitter, a novice at crochet and loves to dabble in anything crafty.
 Jennifer and Jay along with their dogs Snoopy and Daisy make their home in Buckhorn, Ont.
 They live on a little piece of Kawartha waterfront where they skate in winter, paddle their canoe and kayaks in summer and grow fruits, vegetables and herbs to make into delicious dishes to share with family and friends.